 why almond flour?

 Of course glutinous flours hold a cookie together and provide easy-to-work-with dough.
 It’s natural to want to use a very close replacement.
-Common ones are rice flour, pea flour, millet and arrowroot flour or blends of them.
+Common ones are rice flour, pea flour, potato, sorghum, millet and arrowroot flour or blends of them.

 Still, according to my own article about the dangers of gluten-free processed foods and the high glycemic index of many gluten-free flours, the best options to keep blood sugar from spiking (well, any more than the sugar will) are almond and coconut flours.
 So, the least I can do is to offer you recipes for almond-flour goodies that don’t contain the flours I just critiqued.